madhavansingh/SatarkAI/README.md

-# Sentinel — AI-Powered Fraud Detection (India MVP)
+# SatarkAI: AI-Powered Fraud Detection (India MVP)

 A lightweight prototype for real-time transaction fraud detection built for India's digital payments ecosystem (UPI & cards).
 This repo contains a React frontend and a FastAPI backend with a simple ML model (IsolationForest) trained on synthetic Indian-style transaction data (examples use Bhopal, ₹INR).